AdaCore/why3/doc/exec.rst

 Extraction Starting Point.
 ''''''''''''''''''''''''''

-The ``extract`` command accepts three different targets for extraction: a WhyML file, a module, or a symbol (function, type, exception).
+The :program:`why3 extract` command accepts three different targets for extraction: a WhyML file, a module, or a symbol (function, type, exception).
 To extract all the symbols from every module of a file named ``f.mlw``, one should write